What is Salam Contract?

 - “Ali” delivers 500 bags of rice to the Bank on June 30th.

-- Bank sells this commodity to a Third-Party, called a “Company” on credit.
+- The bank sells this commodity to a third party, called a “Company”, on credit.

 - After taking its delivery on an agreed date, Bank delivers it to the “Company”.

-- After taking delivery from Bank, the “Company” signs a promissory note against payment, on an agreed specified time.
+- After taking delivery from the Bank, the “Company” signs a promissory note against payment, on an agreed-upon specified time.

-This lecture is a part of Islamic banking courses and diploma Islamic banking and Islamic finance programs.
-AIMS’ curriculum includes all AAOIFI-compliant Islamic finance products and instruments, that are used by Islamic Financial Institutions.
+This lecture is a part of the AIMS Islamic banking certificate course and diploma Islamic banking and Islamic finance programs.
+AIMS’ curriculum includes all AAOIFI-compliant Islamic finance products and instruments that Islamic Financial Institutions use.

 Role of Salam and Parallel Salam Contracts: